 This policy will be subject to revision and adjustment as the needs and circumstances of the library change but, in any case, in accordance with the Legal Requirements & Program Regulations of the Federal Depository Program.

 Government documents staff have responsibility to select classes of government publications that will meet the needs of the general public and the Vanderbilt community.

 Recommendations are considered from the general public, library staff, and Vanderbilt faculty and students.
 Central Library currently selects at 48%, which is a reduction of about 8% since the last major revision of this statement in 1994.

 Unit staff will use the above guidelines to select item numbers that meet one of these criteria:

 At the current time, items described as “catch-all classes,” highly technical, or consuming an unusually large volume of paper are selected only when they represent a major contribution to the academic program or the community that could not be met with individual requests for loans from the regional depository.

-Some publications of the government are intended to be sold on a self-sustaining basis and they are not available as depository copies.
-The Unit will request that such publications be purchased with general collection development funds as needed.
+Some government publications are intended to be sold on a self-sustaining basis and they are not available as depository copies.
+Staff will request that such publications be purchased with general collection development funds as needed.

 Staff acquire commercially-reproduced copies of federal government publications and archival records on a limited basis.
 Examples of major purchases in this category are the American Statistical Index (ASI) non-depository microfiche collection and retrospective Congressional hearings, reports, and documents in microformat.
 Examples of purchases for non-U.S. publications include the Index to International Statistics (IIS) microfiche collection; the Current National Statistical Compendium microfiche; and the British Parliamentary papers.